To be considered for summer financial aid, you must:

 You will be evaluated with any remaining aid eligibility available since summer funding depends on the types and amounts of assistance used during fall and spring, as there are yearly maximums for students that cannot be exceeded.

 To find out if you may be eligible for summer financial aid (which includes student loans), you will be notified through my.SDSU.

-- Late May-June: After you enroll, you will be notified if you will receive summer aid
+- Early May: After you enroll, you will be notified if you will receive summer aid

-- Mid-July: If eligible, summer aid disbursements begin
+- Late May: If eligible, summer aid disbursements begin